-Located in the western portion of Hill Country, the Sonora Caverns are located just outside of Sonora, Texas on a working ranch and are privately owned, yet open to the public and is a National Natural Landmark.
+Located in the western portion of Hill Country, the Sonora Caverns aka Cavers of Sonora are located just outside of Sonora, Texas on a working ranch and are privately owned, yet open to the public and are a National Natural Landmark.

-We stopped here as part of our Texas Road Trip 2016 and thoroughly enjoyed our visit.
+We stopped at the Caverns of Sonora as part of our Texas Road Trip 2016 and thoroughly enjoyed our visit.
 Guided tours depart in groups of 12 or less and take about 2 hours to complete.
 While you’re waiting for your group to depart we suggest trying some of the homemade fudge in the gift shop!

 Speaking of the gift shop, bring extra money, you will want to shop!